JasperEssien2/finder-matcher-gen/docs/generated-files/finders.md

 title: Generate Finder
 ---

 Annotate the `main()` function of your test file with the `@Match` annotation.
-Pass a list of widget types to generate a Finder counterpart.
+Pass a list of widget types to the `finders` param to generate a finder counterpart.

 ```dart
 @Match(finders: [MyWidget, HomeScreen, ItemListView])